-The Company distributes various sizes of carbon steel pipe to the energy, industrial, commercial, mechanical and mining industries in Canada and the United States.
+The Company distributes various sizes of carbon steel pipe to the energy industry in Canada and the United States.
 Steel pipe of all types and sizes is critical in building, construction, chemical, energy, and other industrial applications.
 The primary market for the steel division is the energy industry where line pipe is used in the transmission of oil and gas and fluids.
 Demand for seamless pipe products can depend on several factors including major industry projects, the economy, the price of iron ore, and inventory levels in the market, inventories maintained by manufacturers, distributors, and end users and by the level of new capacity and imports in the markets we serve.
-Specific demand for energy related tubular products depends on several factors, most notably the number of oil and natural gas wells being drilled, completed and re-worked, the depth and drilling conditions of these wells and the drilling techniques utilized.
+Specific demand for energy related tubular products depends on several factors, most notably the number of oil and natural gas wells being drilled, completed and reworked, the depth and drilling conditions of these wells and the drilling techniques utilized.
 The level of these activities depends primarily on the demand for natural gas and oil and expectations about future prices for these commodities.

-In 2012, commodity prices on seamless pipe stabilized which allowed the Company to maintain more traditional gross margins.
-In 2013 we plan to continue our inventory management and may look to expand our welded pipe business as this market segment has appeared to be the next to recover.
-Volatile crude oil prices, increasing crude oil price differentials and distribution and pipeline constraints are all factors contributing to exploration and production companies deferring or curtailing 2013 capital spending programs which may reduce or defer small and large diameter steel pipe sales activity for 2013.
+In 2013, industry activity levels and consolidation of our customer base hampered demand for seamless pipe as the market continued to work through excess inventory.
+The Company continued its inventory management program and has been diligent about right sizing inventory by removing slow moving stock and increasing quantities on fast moving items.
+Volatile crude oil prices, increasing crude oil price differentials and distribution and pipeline constraints are all factors contributing to exploration and production companies deferring or curtailing 2013 and 2014 capital spending programs which may reduce or defer small and large diameter steel pipe sales activity for 2014.

 Supply chain management is a critical success factor within the industry as customers require distributors to be flexible to meet changing product requirements.
-In the past, the Company has purchased a vast amount of its steel products from steel manufacturers in China.
+In the past, the Company had purchased a vast amount of its steel products from steel manufacturers in China.
 Bri-Chem's long-standing vendor relationships have allowed the Company to source high quality products while being competitive in pricing to its customers.
-With recent trade sanctions applied on certain sizes of Chinese pipe in Canada and the US, the Company has expanded its vendor representation list to include other international suppliers in Vietnam, India and the US.
+Recently, the Company has commenced the procurement of new higher grade approved manufactured seamless pipe that further expands the Company's customer base.

 The global steel industry is cyclical and can be highly competitive.
 The steel pipe industry competes on price, quality, and ability to provide customers with value-added services such as a diversified product base, timely delivery, and product customization to meet their requirements.
-In 2012 steel commodity prices continued to stabilize and we expect prices and margins to be consistent in 2013 as global demand for steel products continues to drive prices.
+In 2013 metal commodity prices softened marginally compared to 2012, which has led to a decrease in demand for pipe products.
+According to the World Bank Commodity Markets Outlook report, oil and iron ore price indices are expected have a nominal decline in 2014.